 This course introduces students to Web application programming with scripting languages for interactive Web pages and server processing.
-Students create, test and debug scripts that may be implemented in HTML pages or deployed on a Web server.
-Prerequisite(s): CPT 203
+Students create, test and debug scripts that may be implemented in

 CPT 213-JAVA PROGRAMMING II

 This course builds on concepts presented in CPT 163-Java Programming.
 Topics covered in this course include inheritance, polymorphism and application development for graphical user interfaces (GUI).
 Students will use an integrated development environment (IDE) to create applets.
 Prerequisite(s): CPT 163